Robust Bell inequalities from communication complexity: Exponential violations from communication bounds

-Theorem~\ref{thm:Buhrmanetal}~\cite{BCG+16} and Theorem~\ref{thm:existsBqeff} are both general constructions, but there are a few significant differences worth pointing out.
-Firstly, our Theorem~\ref{thm:existsBqeff} requires a lower bound on the partition bound in the numerator, whereas Theorem~\ref{thm:Buhrmanetal} only requires a lower bound on communication complexity (which could be exponentially larger).
-Secondly, Theorem~\ref{thm:Buhrmanetal} requires a quantum communication protocol in the denominator, whereas our theorem only requires an upper bound on the quantum efficiency (which could be exponentially smaller).
-Thirdly, although our bound is exponentially larger than Buhrman {\it et al.}'s for most problems considered here, and applies to subquadratic gaps, their bounds are of the more restricted class of normalized Bell inequalities.
+Theorem~\ref{thm:Buhrmanetal} and Theorem~\ref{thm:existsBqeff} are both general constructions, but there are a few significant differences.
+Firstly, Theorem~\ref{thm:existsBqeff} requires a lower bound on the partition bound in the numerator, whereas Theorem~\ref{thm:Buhrmanetal} only requires a lower bound on communication complexity (which could be exponentially larger).
+Secondly, Theorem~\ref{thm:Buhrmanetal} requires a quantum communication protocol in the denominator, whereas our theorem only requires an upper bound on the quantum efficiency bound (which could be exponentially smaller).
+Thirdly, our bound is exponentially larger than Buhrman {\it et al.}'s for most problems considered here, and applies to subquadratic gaps, but their bounds are of the more restricted class of normalized Bell inequalities.
+These differences imply, in principle, different applicability regimes for the two constructions, which we depict in Figure \ref{fig:venn-diagram}.

-Theorem~\ref{thm:existsBqeff} gives an explicit Bell functional $B$ provided an explicit solution to the efficiency (partition) bound is given and the quantum distribution is obtained from a solution to the primal of $\eff^\star$ (Proposition~\ref{prop:qeffprimal}).
-Recall that giving a solution to the primal of $\eff^\star$ consists in exhibiting a quantum zero-communication protocol that can abort, which conditioned on not aborting, outputs following~$\bp$.
+Theorem~\ref{thm:existsBqeff} gives an explicit Bell functional provided an explicit solution to the efficiency (partition) bound is given and the quantum distribution is obtained from a solution to the primal of $\eff^\star$ (Proposition~\ref{prop:qeffprimal}).
+Recall that a solution to the primal of $\eff^\star$ is provided by a quantum zero-communication protocol that can abort, which conditioned on not aborting, outputs following~$\bp$.
 We can also start from a quantum protocol, as we show below.
 From the quantum protocol, we derive a quantum distribution using standard techniques.

-\begin{corollary} For any distribution $\bp\in\P$ and any $0\leq\epsilon' \leq \epsilon \leq 1$ such that $R_\epsilon(\bp) \geq \log(\eff_\epsilon(\bp)) \geq c$ and $Q_{\epsilon'}(\bp) \leq q $, there exists an explicit inefficiency-resistant $B$ derived from the efficiency lower bound, and an explicit quantum distribution $\overline{\bq}\in\Q$ derived from the quantum protocol such that $B(\overline{\bq}) \geq 2^{c-2q}$. \end{corollary}
+\begin{corollary} For any distribution $\bp\in\P$ and any $0\leq\epsilon' \leq \epsilon \leq 1$ such that $R_\epsilon(\bp) \geq \log(\eff_\epsilon(\bp)) \geq c$ and $Q^*_{\epsilon'}(\bp) \leq q $, there exists an explicit inefficiency-resistant $B$ derived from the efficiency lower bound, and an explicit quantum distribution $\overline{\bq}\in\Q$ derived from the quantum protocol such that $B(\overline{\bq}) \geq 2^{c-2q}$. \end{corollary}